Beverly Ross

-Beverly Ross (September 5, 1934 – January 15, 2022) was an American singer-songwriter and musician who co-wrote several successful pop songs in the 1950s and 1960s, including "Dim, Dim The Lights", "Lollipop" (which she also recorded as one half of Ronald & Ruby), "The Girl of My Best Friend", "Remember Then", and "Judy's Turn to Cry".
+Beverly Ross (September 5, 1934 – January 15, 2022) was an American singer-songwriter and musician who co-wrote several successful pop songs in the 1950s and 1960s, including "Dim, Dim the Lights", "Lollipop" (which she also recorded as one half of Ronald & Ruby), "The Girl of My Best Friend", "Remember Then", and "Judy's Turn to Cry".

 Biography

 Early life

-Ross was born on September 5, 1934 in Brooklyn, New York, to Aron Ross, a cobbler, and Rachel (née Frank).
+Ross was born on September 5, 1934, in Brooklyn, New York, to Aron Ross, a cobbler, and Rachel (née Frank).
 She and her older sister, Phyllis, were raised in the Bronx, until the family moved to Lakewood, New Jersey, where they became chicken farmers.
-While at school here, she learned the piano and began writing poetry and song lyrics.
+She learned the piano and began writing poetry and song lyrics.
 While she was still at high school, one of her songs was performed by Peggy Lee on national television.